jdiehll/correcTIR/README.md

 For instructions on creating a Conda environment, refer to the [conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

-Once the virtual environment is created, install all required correcTIR dependencies (see [Requirements](#requirements) section).
+Once the virtual environment is created, install all required correcTIR dependencies (see [Requirements](#requirements) section). **The package will not run without loading the dependencies.**

 4. Compiling App